PM04290/RFpackage/README.md

 # RFpackage
-Arduino library, high level class for RF 433MHz TX/RX Each end point have an address from 1 to 99 and child node from 1 to 99 (input or output) A gateway have address 0
+Arduino library, high level class for RF 433MHz TX/RX.

+Each end point have an address from 1 to 99 and child node from 1 to 99 (input or output).
+A gateway have address 0

 There is 4 methods to publish/get data :